andreweacott/tado-prometheus-exporter/README.md

 docker logs tado-exporter
 ```

-**First run**: Visit the URL shown in `docker-compose logs exporter` to authorize with your Tado account.
+**First run**: Visit the URL shown in `docker logs tado-exporter` to authorize with your Tado account.

 ### Option 2: Standalone Binary